The first time I bumped into something labelled Armani I was about eleven or twelve.

-When it comes to women at work, my vision has changed over the last years in line with the deep transformation that have seen a change in the woman’s role in the modern society.
+When it comes to women at work, my vision has changed over the last years in line with the deep transformation that has seen a change in the woman’s role in modern society.
 Women’s priorities have profoundly changed over the last few decades.

-At the very early stages, my brand has helped women feel important and well-respected in the workplace, back in a bygone era when such a respect didn’t come for granted as it does today.
+At the very early stages, my brand has helped women feel important and well-respected in the workplace, back in a bygone era when such respect didn’t come for granted as it does today.

 Has the situation improved today?

 Fortunately, today the situation is different.
-Women are giving themselves the permission to express their own femininity at work.
+Women are giving themselves permission to express their own femininity at work.

 So, how should women dress for the workplace?